HardlyDifficult/Tutorials/Outline.md

 This is very much a WIP.
 I'm trying to make a tutorial helpful to a range of experience levels.
 Please let me know if you have any suggestions - I'm creating this live at [twitch.tv/HardlyDifficult](https://twitch.tv/HardlyDifficult) or email nick@HardlyDifficult.com

+[TODO some intro and link to the demo]
+[TODO image size how to manage this well????]

 # 1) Create a new 2D project